slds-lmu/ame/README.md

 [![codecov](https://codecov.io/gh/compstat-lmu/ame/branch/master/graph/badge.svg)](https://codecov.io/gh/compstat-lmu/ame)

 Marginal Effects represent marginal rates of change of a prediction function at specified covariate values.
-They're an intuitive way of describing the slope of a prediction function and easily computed by numerically differentiating it at either observed or manually set values of the feature space. `ame` is the first software package written in R to implement Marginal Effects for any kind of prediction model.
+They're an intuitive way of describing the slope of a prediction function and easily computed by numerically differentiating it at either observed or manually chosen values of the feature space. `ame` is the first software package written in R to implement Marginal Effects for any kind of prediction model.

 # Theory